 This critique was prepared by Katie Orr.

 P.S.
 Read about Scholastic’s President Donald Trump, A Birthday Cake for George Washington, partnership with the American Coal Federation, and minimization of climate change.
-In addition to sharing critiques, we offer 60 carefully selected booklists of multicultural and social justice books for children, young adults, and educators.
+In addition to sharing critiques, we offer over 90 carefully selected booklists of multicultural and social justice books for children, young adults, and educators.

 Learn more about If You Lived in Colonial Times and related titles from Debbie Reese of American Indians in Children’s Literature in this highly recommended tweet thread.
 Click the tweet to read the full thread.